 Additionally, the Whistleblower Protection Act protects federal employees who report incidents of waste, mismanagement, abuse of authority, law or regulation violations, or danger to the public safety.

-If you’re a whistleblower in Denver CO the state allows two years for you to file a complaint against your employer for retaliation.
+If you’re a whistleblower in Colorado, the state allows two years for you to file a complaint against your employer for retaliation.
 If you are planning to file a lawsuit, it’s important to meet with a civil rights attorney as soon as possible.

 Deciding to blow the whistle on wrongdoing at your job is a courageous act that can bring unwanted consequences that you weren’t expecting.
 Whistleblowers have been responsible for a number of corrections that would not ordinarily have been addressed without them.

 But if your employer retaliates against you or another employee after becoming a whistleblower, contact a leading civil rights attorney to represent you.